 During the 1920s and 1930s, dress clips were paired with the latest style of fashion.
 Used to decorate the straps of the gowns, dresses, cuffs, and collars, a dress clip was also designed to embellish accessories such as shoes or even a handbag.
 Initially, these deco clips were crafted in platinum with brilliant diamonds.
 However, as the popularity of these pieces started to rise, they were often set with other colorful gems as well.

 As brooches reached the early 20th century, they became trinkets that were worn for fashion and fun and were less subjected to any social or cultural implications.
 You could find them in any metal, covered with colorful stones and ornamented with enamel, glass and other decorative materials.
 In the 21st century, the brooch is making an attractive comeback.
 The latest styles are costume built, but that doesn’t diminish the affluence and originality that brought brooches into fashion ages ago.

 The current fashion landscape has brought brooches into exclusive designs to collect.
 They are often oversized, complemented with the bright radiance of gemstones, and inspired by natural flowers, insects, and animals.
 Whatever style you love, there’s a perfect way to seize that vintage trend and charm today.

+The current brooch trends are here to stay forever with their flair!
 There are an array of antique and contemporary styles to discover and try.
 Now that you know the history of brooches, why not take a chance on this timeless accessory?